Programming Languages

 Structure

-We will likely meet weekly on Thursday, 12-14 in room A104 at Sand (although this could potentially be adapted a bit if a large number of participants has conflicts with that date).
+We will meet weekly on Thursday, 12-14 in room A104 at Sand.
 Every week one participant will give a (roughly) 35-min presentation on one of the topics of this seminar with an ensuing class discussion of about 10 min led by the speaker.

 Requirements